Andy Beshear: Infrastructure

 Beshear supports a $2.5-billion project to build a companion bridge to supplement the Brent Spence Bridge that carries Interstates 71 and 75 over the Ohio River between Covington, Kentucky, and Cincinnati, Ohio.
 He hoped to fund the bridge by conventional means, not tolling, but was unsure whether the state in fact had the funds to do that.
 In 2021, Kentucky Senator Chris McDaniel, Northern Kentucky's top Republican state lawmaker and chair of the Senate finance and budget committee, said he opposed Beshear's proposal to use the state's rainy day fund or a general fund surplus to help pay for the project.

-The Brent Spence Bridge Corridor Project, with funding settled in late 2022, will construct a new double-deck companion bridge to carry interstate through-traffic, while the existing Brent Spence Bridge will be reconfigured for local traffic only, through Cincinnati and Covington.
-Approximately eight miles of improved roadways spanning Kentucky and Ohio will be constructed.
-The total project cost is estimated at $3.6 billion, and a federal grant of $1.6 billion was awarded in late 2022 to the project, with the remaining cost evenly split between Ohio and Kentucky.
+In late 2022, funding was settled for the Brent Spence Bridge Corridor Project, which will construct a new double-deck companion bridge to carry interstate through traffic while the existing Brent Spence Bridge is reconfigured for local traffic only, through Cincinnati and Covington.
+About eight miles of improved roadways spanning Kentucky and Ohio will be constructed.
+The project is estimated to cost $3.6 billion, and received a $1.6 billion federal grant in late 2022.
+The remaining cost will be evenly split between Ohio and Kentucky.
 Major construction is expected to begin in 2026.
 Beshear said there will be no tolls.

-In August 2019, Beshear promised to construct the Interstate 69 Ohio River Crossing between Henderson, Kentucky, and Evansville, Indiana, by 2023, saying, "we will build that I-69 bridge in my first term as governor."
+In August 2019, Beshear promised to construct the I-69 Ohio River Crossing between Henderson, Kentucky, and Evansville, Indiana, by 2023, saying, "we will build that I-69 bridge in my first term as governor."
 The project would cost $914 million (plus financing and interest costs).
 He said he believed the project would provide economic benefits to Western Kentucky.

+Labor

+In both 2019 and 2023, Beshear was endorsed by the Kentucky AFL-CIO, United Auto Workers (UAW), and the United Mine Workers of America (UMWA).
+In 2023, he walked the picket line with striking Ford workers in Louisville.
+UAW Local 862 was taking part in a nationwide strike against Ford, General Motors, and Stellantis.